1 - To change the current diagnostic criteria to include cognitive, psychiatric, behavioral, and vegetative decline for diagnosis via the UHDRS.

 Participating countries: USA, Canada, Mexico, England, Scotland, Ireland, Germany, Finland, Australia

-See survey results and read comments from our patients and families: https://www.wehaveaface.org/results
+See survey results and read comments from our patients and families.

 Dr. Hugh Rickards, Professor of Neuropsychiatry (National Centre for Mental Health, Birmingham, England), brought up a fundamental question for our patients and families.
-With Dr. Rickards’ question in mind, WeHaveAFace.org continued to move this mission forward and published an anonymous international poll on March 1, 2021.
+With Dr. Rickards’ question in mind, the international group continued to move this mission forward and published an anonymous poll on March 1, 2021.
 The poll was shared via social media platforms (Facebook, Twitter, Instagram, and email).

 Dr. Rickards’s question was: “Why is a diagnosis of Huntington's disease important to you?"

-On March 7, 2021, almost 4,000 individuals within the international Huntington’s community had voiced their opinion and participated.
-The poll closed on March 15, 2021, with over 4,000 individuals polled.
+On March 7, 2021, over 4,000 individuals within the international Huntington’s community voiced their opinion and participated.
+The poll closed on March 15, 2021.

 Chart expressing Huntington’s disease community polling results: